-The purpose of the EIB is to recognize Infantrymen who have demonstrated a mastery of critical tasks that build the core foundation of individual proficiency that allow them to locate, and close with, and destroy the enemy through fire and maneuver and repel an enemy assault through fire and close combat.
+The purpose of the EIB is to recognize Infantrymen who have demonstrated a mastery of critical tasks that build the core foundation of individual proficiency that allow them to locate, close with, and destroy the enemy through fire and maneuver and repel an enemy assault through fire and close combat.

-The APFT test the physical endurance and conditioning of the Candidates, and is the first graded event they will undertake.
+APFT.
+The APFT tests the physical endurance and conditioning of the Candidates, and is the first graded event they will undertake.
 The APFT is conducted to standard in accordance with FM 7-22.
 Candidates must meet height and weight requirements as outlined in AR 600-9.
 The APFT is not re-testable nor can it be waived.
 Refer to Chapter 4 for more details on this event.

 Land Navigation.
 Land Navigation tests the ability of Candidates to navigate from one point to another using a map and compass on a self-correcting course while equipped with their individual combat gear.
 This is the second graded event they will undertake, demonstrating their proficiency under both day and night conditions.
 Land Navigation testing will be conducted in accordance with FM 3-25.26 and is not re-testable.
 Unit level waivers are considered on a case by case basis.
 Refer to Chapter 5 for more details on this event.

 EIB Individual Testing Stations.
 Individual Testing Stations are conducted to a defined standard in a formal, round-robin fashion.
 Individual Testing Stations are re-testable and Candidates must pass each Individual Testing Station in order to continue.
 Refer to Chapter 6 for more details on this event.